Ms-10182/Ms-10182/README.md

 - 👋 Hi, I’m @Ms-10182
 - 👀 I’m interested in blockchain
-- 🌱 I’m currently learning javascript and rust
+- 🌱 I’m currently learning algorand and react
-- 💞️ I’m looking to collaborate on robotics
+- 💞️ I’m looking to collaborate on blockchain fullstack projects
 - 📫 How to reach me mayank275sharma@gmail.com

 <!---